sandialabs/pyapprox/docs/source/user_reference_guide.rst

 --------------------
 Surrogate based global sensitivity analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following functions can be used to extract sensitivity metrics analytically from a surrogates.
+The following functions can be used to extract sensitivity metrics analytically from a surrogate.

   - 'sparse_grid'  See :func:`pyapprox.sensitivity_analysis.analyze_sensitivity_sparse_grid`